 - The first written record of chocolate mousse in the United States comes from a Food Exposition held at Madison Square Garden in New York City in 1892.

-- Chocolate mousse really came into the public eye in the U.S. in the 1930s, about the time as chocolate pudding mixes were introduced.
+- Chocolate mousse really came into the public eye in the U.S. in the 1930’s, about the time as chocolate pudding mixes were introduced.

-Mousse Facts We Missed
+Mousse Fun Facts We Missed

-Please feel free to let us know if we may have missed some in the comment section below.
+Let us know if we missed any mousse fun facts in the comment section or our food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Mousse